“Shout aloud and sing for joy, people of Zion, for great is the Holy One of Israel among you.” (Isaiah 12:6)

-Some 20 years later, when Assyria conquered Judah, they deported many of the Jewish people to conquered territories.
+Some 20 years later, when Assyria conquered Judah, they deported many of the Jewish People to its territories.
 This time, the Jewish People were allowed to maintain a separate community and separate religion.

 Amidst all this political turmoil and upheaval rose the prophet Isaiah, who has been described by some as the Shakespeare of the prophets and the St. Paul of the Tanakh (Old Testament).

-He prophesied for 50 years from about 740 to 690 BC, calling the people to repentance and foreseeing the scattering of the Jewish People as a result of sin.
+He prophesied for 50 years from about 740 to 690 BC, calling the people to repentance and foreseeing the scattering of the Jewish People, a result of their sin.

 Isaiah also foresaw the return of the exiles and the restoration of Israel in the last days, bringing the good news that Salvation is of the Lord, which is the meaning of the name Isaiah, (Yeshayahu in Hebrew).

 “This is what Isaiah son of Amoz saw concerning Judah and Jerusalem: In the last days the mountain of the Lord’s temple will be established as the highest of the mountains; it will be exalted above the hills, and all nations will stream to it.”
 (Isaiah 2:1–2)

 In the midst of international mayhem, Isaiah affirmed that the God of Israel is the Creator of the Universe and remains in control, despite the appearance that the enemy has the upper hand.

 He counseled King Ahaz and King Hezekiah to make no alliances with foreign kings, but to trust only in the Lord.
 In fact, a central theme of Isaiah is salvation and trusting God during perilous times.